Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Preparation of a thermal distribution for the transverse field Ising model

 \subsection{Theory}

-The transverse field Ising model can be mapped to a noninteracting fermionic Hamiltonian.
-It is therefore possible to prepare it in a Gibbs ensemble, using the protocol described in Sec.~\ref{subsec:Gibbs} and with the help of a unitary transformation between the energy and spin bases of the system.
-The different transformation steps are explained here in detail, following Ref.~\cite{CerveraLierta2018exactisingmodel}.
+As we discussed in the main text, the transverse field Ising model can be mapped to a noninteracting fermionic Hamiltonian.
+It is therefore possible to prepare it in a Gibbs ensemble, using the protocol described in Sec.~\ref{subsec:Gibbs}, and with the additional help of a unitary transformation between the energy and spin bases of the system.
+The different transformation steps are explained here in detail, following Ref.~\onlinecite{CerveraLierta2018exactisingmodel}.